cran/acs/README.md

 ## Current version

+The current version of the package (2.1.0) was released in July, 2017.
+This minor update was necessary to accommodate to changes in the Census API format, including a shift to https transfer.
+Other changes included removing plyr from a "dependency" and simply importing the required "rbind.fill" function, and updating cbind/rbind options to be consistent with S3 methods.

+## Previous versions

-In March, 2016, acs version 2.0 was released, considered a substantial update over the previous version 1.2 due to (1) a major expansion in the number of datasets available and (2) a modification to the acs.fetch and acs.look options, which now require a user to explicitly specify "endyear=" for *all* calls.
+In March, 2016, acs version 2.0 was released, considered a substantial update over the previous version 1.2 due to (1) a major expansion in the number of datasets available and (2) a modification to the acs.fetch and acs.lookup options, which now require a user to explicitly specify "endyear=" for *all* calls.

-The package now provides full support for *all ACS, SF1, and SF3 data* currently available via the Census API, including ACS data from 2005-2014 and Decennial data from 1990, 2000, and 2010.
+As of this version, the package provides full support for *all ACS, SF1, and SF3 data* currently available via the Census API, including ACS data from 2005-2015 and Decennial data from 1990, 2000, and 2010.

 You can track development of the `acs` package at http://eglenn.scripts.mit.edu/citystate/.